zule-lab/urban-bird-diversity-and-carbon/data/README.md

 tl_ckl: The number of eBird checklists per grid.
 Calculated using R Statistical Software.

-pred_rich: Predicted bird species richness for each grid obtained from KnowBR.
+prd_rch: Predicted bird species richness for each grid obtained from KnowBR.

 sp_rich: Bird species richness for each grid.
 Calculated using R Statistical Software.